Interogo Foundation, based in Liechtenstein and established in 1989, is the ultimate owner of Interogo Holding AG.

 Interogo Foundation has two governing bodies, a Foundation Council (Stiftungsrat) and a Supervisory Council (Beirat).

-The Foundation Council represents the foundation and currently has three members: Johannes Burger, Per Ludvigsson and Herbert Oberhuber.
+The Foundation Council has the full decision-making power and represents the foundation.
+The Foundation Council currently has three members: Johannes Burger, Per Ludvigsson and Herbert Oberhuber.

-The Foundation Council is supervised by the Supervisory Council.
-The Supervisory Council has seven seats.
-The Kamprad family must always be in minority.
+The Supervisory Council role is advisory and to appoint members of the Foundation Council.
+The Supervisory Council has seven seats and the Kamprad family must always be in minority.

-Members of the Supervisory Council presently are: Hans Gydell, Mathias Kamprad, Birger Lund, Magnus Mandersson, Urs Wickihalder and Alfred Wiederkehr.
+Members of the Supervisory Council presently are: Mats Agmén, Hans Gydell, Mathias Kamprad, Birger Lund, Magnus Mandersson, Urs Wickihalder and Alfred Wiederkehr.
 Each outgoing member of the Supervisory Council appoints his or her successor.